anb94/bioc-rnaseq-workflow/steps.md

 # RNA Seq Workflow

-In this tutorial we are following this excellent tutorial by [Michael Love et al](https://www.bioconductor.org/help/course-materials/2019/CSAMA/materials/labs/lab-03-rnaseq/rnaseqGene_CSAMA2019.html?utm_source=perplexity#experimental-data).
+In this tutorial we are following a mixture of this excellent tutorial by [Michael Love et al](https://www.bioconductor.org/help/course-materials/2019/CSAMA/materials/labs/lab-03-rnaseq/rnaseqGene_CSAMA2019.html?utm_source=perplexity#experimental-data) and this more [recent introductory tutorial](https://divingintogeneticsandgenomics.com/post/how-to-preprocess-geo-bulk-rnaseq-data-with-salmon/) by Tommy Tang.
+The main reason for this is lack of set up explained in the bioconductor tutorial as they assume you already have the dataset as well as referring to an R script that no longer exists.

 Although the tutorial is great, it skips over some of the key steps that are difficult for beginners, including data acquisition.
 Please read up to the following part section 3.2 Salmon quantification: